Niketkumardheeryan/ML-CaPsule/CONTRIBUTING.md

 - [Learn GitHub from Scratch](https://lab.github.com/githubtraining/introduction-to-github)

-## 😇Tip from me
+## Tip from me
 It always takes time to understand and learn.
 So, do not worry at all.
-You can do this**!💪
+You can do this!

-🎉 🎊 😃 Happy Contributing 😃 🎊 🎉
+Happy Contributing!
 ## Issue Labels Guide

 To improve issue organization and contributor onboarding, the repository follows a standardized labeling system.